Κοινωφελές Ίδρυμα Αγγελίνη-Χατζηνίκου

 However, the fabric of the estate, the maintenance and improvement of the property, must be ensured.

-In 2016 the basic cost of running the foundation is projected to be €11000.
+The basic cost of running the foundation for the immediate future is projected to be €11000.
 This amount will be required to cover essential services and expenses that arise in addition to those covered by the volunteer directors and locally-active ‘Friends of Horto Theatre’.

 From this total, it is foreseen that a €500 per month living allowance, with on site accommodation provided, will be made available for the position of artistic director and manager to ensure both that the Foundation’s activities and volunteers can be managed and coordinated, and that the artistic and cultural program will be maintained at its current high level.